 These colorful birds were used in a study of hierarchical recursive structures in the brain.
 Continue reading Colorful Birds

 After earning my MedNeuro PhD in 2017, I decided to go a different path than anyone I knew.
-So it was clear I needed to make new contacts Continue reading 10 Facts About Networking for Scientists
+So it was clear I needed to make new contacts Continue reading 10 Networking Tips for Scientists

 The movie got rather bad reviews from critics (justified as I would say), however it raises some interesting neuroscientific questions about what goes on in our brains after we die.
 Continue reading Flatliners: What is going on in your brain after you die?